tail-unica/hopwise/docs/source/user_guide/config/parameters_configuration.rst

 Priority
 ^^^^^^^^^^^^^^^^^
-RecBole supports the combination of three types of parameter configurations.
+hopwise supports the combination of three types of parameter configurations.

 The priority of the configuration methods is: Command Line > Parameter Dicts
 > Config Files > Default Settings